![]() |

 Birth control pills and spermicidal gels may offer some protection, but they do not completely protect against sexually transmitted diseases.
 To be safe, it is recommended to use a diaphragm in conjunction with the pill.

-Whether or not they are sexually active, all women under age 65 should have an annual pelvic exam and Papanicolaou test-commonly known as a Pap test.
+Whether or not they are sexually active, all women under age 65 should have an annual pelvic exam and a cervical cytology test, commonly known as a Pap test.
 The physician collects a small sample of cells from the surface of the cervix, which are then examined under a microscope for suspicious changes.

-If the physician detects precancerous cell changes-known as dysplasia-he'll recommend further testing, which may include a colposcopy, a procedure that uses a microscope to examine the inside of the cervix, and a tissue biopsy.
+If the physician detects precancerous cell changes, known as dysplasia, he or she will recommend further testing, which may include a colposcopy, which is a procedure that uses a microscope to examine the surface and inside of the cervix.
+He or she may take a tissue biopsy for accurate diagnosis.
 Most precancerous changes are found in women who have had regular Pap tests.

 Ceasing to smoke also will improve your overall health, since the habit has been linked to heart disease, lung cancer and vascular problems.